ylhyra/ylhyra_content/data/Blær/LungA.md

         "meaning": "It doesn't matter if you possess any knowledge in the arts."
       },
       "s_CYU07l2Vga": {
-        "meaning": "We met her through Karos Pilot (Danish school) so coming here was the natural thing to do."
+        "meaning": "We met her through Kaos Pilot, a Danish school, so coming here was the natural thing to do."
       },
       "s_CtWwpHuCjW2": {
         "meaning": "an independent educational institution, and it is the first school of its kind in the country."